grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

 description: Learn how to migrate your configuration from Promtail to Grafana Agent Flow Mode
 menuTitle: Migrate from Promtail
-title: Migrate from Promtail to Grafana Agent Flow Mode
+title: Migrate from Promtail to Grafana Agent Flow mode
+description: Learn how to migrate from Promtail to Grafana Agent Flow mode
 weight: 330
 ---